Kelp farming for the future

 The Kelpinor team in Våg, Gildeskål

-In addition to Equinor, several parties provide expertise, network, and financial support.
-Among them is the accelerator program Arctic Ignite from Norinnova, where Kelpinor is one of ten participants who can help win the competition, which finishes in October.
+In 2022, Kelpinor participated in the accelerator program Arctic Ignite from Norinnova, where we were one of ten participants.
 Norinnova is based in Tromsø and focuses on stimulating young entrepreneurship in Northern Norway.
-Arctic Ignite ends with a contest where Kelpinor now seeks the people's votes to win the "People's Favorite" award and NOK 500,000 in development grants.
+Arctic Ignite ended with a contest where Kelpinor sought and won the publics votes to be "People's Favorite" award and NOK 500,000 in development grants.

-This award would give Kelpinor the weight it needs to seize enormous opportunities and realize the milestones towards the first harvest of 10 tonnes of kelp as early as 15 June 2023.
+This award gave Kelpinor the weight it needed to achieve the first harvest of 15 tonnes of kelp as early in June 2023.

 Got Kelp?